tianyi-phy/cv/index.md

 ## Research Interest
-I have a wide interest in cosmology, particle physics and high energy theory.
+I have a wide interest in cosmology, particle physics and high energy theory.<br>
 <br>
-_Cosmology and Particle Physics_: I am interested in using astrophysical observations to find signals of physics beyond the Standard Model and know more about the dark universe.
-Based on my experience in machine learning, I am especially interested in applying these ML techniques to the analysis of the data collected from new observational approaches.
+Cosmology and Particle Physics: I am interested in using astrophysical observations to find signals of physics beyond the Standard Model and know more about the dark universe.
+Based on my experience in machine learning, I am especially interested in applying these ML techniques to the analysis of the data collected from new observational approaches.<br>
 <br>
-_High Energy Theory_: I have interest in many topics in AdS/CFT.
+High Energy Theory: I have interest in many topics in AdS/CFT.
 Two of my past research experience focused on the black hole information paradox from the perspective of holography.
 I am also interested in the interplay between quantum information and quantum gravity, topics of ensemble average, and defect conformal field theory.

 ## Technical strengths
 - Computer Languages: